Answer: A) 1

 Explanation: It checks if "class" is one of the element's attributes.

-B) for (let name of element.getAttributeNames())
+for (let attr of element.attributes)for (let name of element.getAttributeNames())

 Answer: C) Both A and B